gatkin/python-project-template/README.md

-# python-project-template
+# Python Project Template

-Template I use for my Python Projects
+Template I use for my Python Projects.